v-kragel/nodejs2025Q2-service/README.md

 ```
 npm start
 ```

+## How to run application by Docker

+- cd ./devdb
+- docker-compose up

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.